-A summary of minimum qualification requirements for the key professional staff is presented in Table 4.
-Table 4: Key Staff Minimum Qualification Requirements team and ensure high quality work within the agreed time frames.
+No. Position Minimum Qualifications 1 Project Team Leader ESIA The Team Leader should have a MSc in Environmental Management or Social Sciences, or equivalent.
+He/she must have demonstrated experience of (five) 5 or more years as a team leader of multi-disciplinary teams in similar projects.
+He/she must be a self-starter who should be able to provide strategic leadership to the team and ensure high quality work within the agreed time frames.
 He/she should have been a Team Leader for at least two (2) comparable ESIA Studies.
 Working experience in international donor-funded projects is an added advantage.
-Water Resource Expert He/she should have a MSc in Water Resources/Quality Management, or equivalent.
-He/she must have demonstrated experience of minimum 10 years in water management planning.
-He / she must have previous experience on at least two (2) ESIA Studies of similar nature, preferably for World Bank funded projects Sociologist He/she should be a sociologist with at least Master Degree.
+2 Water Resource Expert He/she should have a MSc in Water Resources/Quality Management, or equivalent.
+He/she must have demonstrated experience of minimum 5 years in water management planning.
+He / she must have previous experience on at least two (2) ESIA Studies of similar nature, preferably for World Bank funded projects 3 Sociologist He/she should be a sociologist with at least Master Degree.
 He/she must be a professional with minimum 5 years' experience in social impact assessment and mitigation plan preparation.
 He / she should have worked on at least two (2) ESIA Studies of similar nature, preferably for World Bank funded projects.
-Environmental Specialist He/she should be an ecologist with at least Master Degree.
+4 Environmental Specialist He/she should be an ecologist with at least Master Degree.
 He/she must be a professional with minimum 5 years' experience in environmental impact assessment and mitigation plan preparation.
 He / she should have worked on at least two (2) ESIA Studies of similar nature, preferably for World Bank funded projects Non-Key Personnel for Environmental & Social Assessment The below staff is only indicative.
 The Consultant may propose additional non-key staff to ensure successful completion of the task.
-Aquatic Ecologist, Terrestrial Ecologist, Environmental Specialist, Social Specialist, Civil Engineer, Occupation Health and Safety Specialist, Gender Specialist, Agricultural Economist, Ornithologist, Etc.
+Aquatic Ecologist, Terrestrial Ecologist, Environmental Specialist, Social Specialist, Civil Engineer, Occupation Health and Safety Specialist, Gender Specialist, Agricultural Economist, Ornithologist, etc.